randomir/envie/docs/commands.rst

         -t          create throw-away env in /tmp
         -v[v]       be verbose: show virtualenv&pip info/debug messages
         -q[q]       be quiet: suppress info/error messages

+    For details on other Envie uses, see 'envie help'.

 This command creates a new Python virtual environment with the ``virtualenv`` tool in a destination directory ``DEST_DIR`` (defaults to: ``env`` in current